Trypanosoma Brucei - Sleeping Sickness Pictures And Videos

 million people in sub-Saharan Africa.

-How the mother tsetse fly gives birth to the larva.
+Part two, how the mother tsetse fly gives birth to the larva.
 The development from larva to an adult.
-Also the prosess of
+Also the prosess of gaining flying ability.